|A roux based stew of oysters in a cream sauce, is finished with a drizzle of hot sauce and garnished with broken saltine crackers and green onion.|

 Here's how to make it.

 This is a cream based stew, so it is important to keep it at a slow simmer throughout this entire process and to avoid allowing it to boil.
-Slowly warm the milk and half and half in a saucepan.
-I actually used fat free milk with heavy cream - a pretty funny contradiction - because fat free milk is what we always keep in the house.
-I imagine whole milk or even a lower fat milk would be even better, and really any combination between milks, half and half and cream would work.
-In a separate saucepan or skillet over a medium to medium high heat, melt the butter and begin working in the flour a tablespoon at a time to make a roux.
+I use whole milk and half and half, or heavy cream if I have it.
+Slowly warm the milk and cream or half and half in your microwave or a saucepan.
+In a separate saucepan over a medium to medium high heat, melt the butter or bacon fat and begin working in the flour a tablespoon at a time to make a roux.

 Once all of the flour has been incorporated, let it bubble and cook for about 2 minutes.
 Add the chopped yellow onion to the roux and let those cook until softened.

 Add the Cajun seasoning and garlic salt; stir in.
-I used my favorite brand of Cajun seasoning, Slap Ya Mama, and chose the white pepper blend, but use whatever Cajun seasoning that you like.
-Reduce the heat to medium to just under medium and begin to slowly add the warmed milk and cream combo to the roux, about one cup at a time...
+I used my favorite brand of Cajun seasoning, Slap Ya Mama, and chose the white pepper blend, but use white or black pepper, or whatever you prefer.
+Reduce the heat to medium and begin to slowly add the warmed milk and cream combo to the roux, about one cup at a time...

 ...until all of the liquid is incorporated, and stirring constantly.
-Keep control of the heat and don't let it boil.
+Get it to a bubble, but keep control of the heat and don't let it boil.
 Drain the oysters, reserving the liquid; set aside the oysters and pour the oyster liquor into the roux mixture.

-Add the green onion and slow simmer for about 10 minutes.
-Add the oysters to the stew, stir in and cook until the edges of the oysters begin to curl, just a few minutes.
+Add the green onion and simmer for about 10 minutes.
+Add the oysters to the stew, stir in and cook until the edges of the oysters begin to curl and the oysters are cooked through, just a few minutes.
 These oysters were just the right size to use whole, but if you run across some that are larger, you might want to take some kitchen shears to them and chop them up a bit.

 This stew would be an excellent addition as a soup course for the Thanksgiving or Christmas table.
-Enjoy!
+Here's how to make it.

 Recipe: Creamy Oyster Stew©From the Kitchen of Deep South Dish